 There is no “one size fits all” answer to many common questions.

 You could just be lucky.
 It can take two days or three weeks.
-Many landlords who don’t want to be bothered by posting online post “for rent” signs (Se Renta) on available housing.
+Many landlords don’t want to be bothered by posting online post “for rent” signs (Se Renta) on available housing.

 Spanish Groups Have Better Prices